pschool-in/curriculum/content/social/nature-4.md

 ## Chapter: maha g4: Are we endangering the environment?

-### How we harm the environment.
+### How we harm our environment?

 1. Vehicles like motor-cars, buses and scooters that run on mineral oil were invented to make transport easier.
 2. We build trains.
 3. We build dams, roads and railways.
 4. We set up factories and build houses.
 5. We release waste water from factories into rivers.
-6 .Cities became crowded as people left their villages in search for work.
+6. Cities became crowded as people left their villages in search for work.
 7. Trees were cut down to build new houses.
 8. The number of vehicles increased.
 9. Smoke began to cause breathing disorders.